Digital Marketing for Dummies: Where to Start?

 1) Email Marketing

-It consists of sending targeted email to an audience looking for them to respond to your call to action.
+It consists of sending a targeted email to an audience looking for them to respond to your call to action.
 Your message can ask them to read your blog post or to buy a promoted product.

 Although emails are one of the oldest ways of digital campaigns, they are not Dead.
 They're one of the most authentic marketing channels, and they're highly used today.